TeemuKoivisto/my-react-bootstrap/README.md

 ## TODO

+* Fix Toaster.
+Not closing them after timeout expires (progress bar finishes) as it should.
 * Make dropdown list items buttons for triggering onClick-event with enter.
 BUT remember that there's some stupid bug with outlines that causes them to overlap when buttons are next to each other with `position: absolute` in the parent element.
 * Fix Dropdown generics.
 * Use focus trap with eg modals, maybe.
 I don't know.
 Is aria-compatibility that big of a deal?